demerzel09/remote-sensing-blog/scripts/README.md

 When omitted, the default list (`B02`, `B03`, `B04`, `B08`, `B11`, `SCL`,
 `dataMask`) is used.

+Set `--zip-output` or `zip_output: true` in `download.yaml` to compress the download folder after all scenes are retrieved.
+Use `src/utils/mosaic_scenes.py` on the extracted archive to merge the dated subfolders back into single-band images.

 ## `run_sentinel2_pipeline.sh`
 A helper script that runs the full Sentinel-2 workflow using the configuration files stored in `configs/`.
 Each pipeline step copies its YAML configuration